imjeremiah/word-rush/_docs/phases/04-polish-and-progression.md

     1. Implement graceful handling for player disconnections and reconnections, allowing a player to rejoin a match in progress.
     2. Create a simple client-side settings panel for toggling sound effects and music volume.
     3. Conduct thorough testing across different browsers to identify and fix any remaining bugs.
     4. Prepare the application for deployment on Render, including creating the `render.yaml` file.

+#### 6. Performance Validation & Final Documentation
+*   **Description**: Ensure the project meets all technical and documentation requirements from the project brief.
+*   **Steps**:
+    1. Create and run a stress test script to validate that the server can handle 50 concurrent users with latency under 150ms.
+    2. Verify that the client maintains 60 FPS during the stress test.
+    3. Complete the `brainlift.md` with a final summary of the development process.
+    4. Create the final demo video and other supporting documentation required by the brief.